 TASTE OF ACWORTH

-The Superior Plumbing Taste of Acworth offers more than 25 restaurants and 100 booths featuring businesses from around the greater-Acworth area.
-There will be a local entertainment stage, complete with a dog show and a High School Team Cooking Challenge, children's activities, lots of food, and more!
-More than 18,000 people are expected to attend the 2017 event.
+The Taste of Acworth offers more than 25 restaurants and 100 booths featuring businesses from around the Acworth area.
+In addition to the great food, there will be two stages providing live entertainment throughout the day.
+The event also includes a kid zone featuring inflatables, a quad bungee, and challenging games.
+Admission is free and food samples range from $1 to $4.
+More than 18,000 people are expected to attend the 2018 event.
 Plan to bring your family to experience a true "Taste" of Acworth.

 FESTIVAL ON PONCE